-I have already shown you Curhan’s results linking urine calcium losses to risk of stone disease.
-For two cohorts of women – red – and one of men – blue – increasing levels of urine calcium – shown along the horizontal axis in six bins – go with increasing risk of becoming a kidney stone former (Relative risk, on the vertical axis).
-A risk of 1 means no higher than among people with urine calcium below 100 mg/day – the reference population.
+Increasing urine calcium losses associate with increasing risk of stones in two cohorts of women – red – and one of men – blue.
+Urine calcium is along the horizontal axis in six bins.
+The average relative risk of forming stones is marked by the tops of the bars.
+A value of 1 means no higher than among people with urine calcium below 100 mg/day – the reference population.

-Since diet was not controlled, we do not need special diets to diagnose hypercalciuria using this criterion.
+Diet was not controlled, so we do not need special diets to diagnose hypercalciuria using this criterion.

 What Does ‘Idiopathic’ Mean?

-Many diseases can raise urine calcium excretion, but among hypercalciuric stone formers the vast and overwhelming majority have none of these diseases.
+The overwhelming majority of hypercalciuric stone formers have none of the many diseases that can raise urine calcium excretion.
 Their urine calcium exceeds 200 mg/d for no obvious reason – idiopathic, arising of itself, without overt cause.

 Normal Calcium Excretion

 Since 1900 scientists have collected 24 hour urine samples from people in clinical research units, perfect collections, and measured urine calcium.
 I collected all such values I could from published papers – a tiring exercise.
-Here is my yield of values from normal from normal adult men (blue) and women (red) published as a collection nowhere else.
+Here is my yield of values from normal adult men (blue) and women (red).

-The Curhan demarcator – 200 mg/day resides at about the 75th percentile: 25% of normal people are above it.
+The threshold of clinical hypercalciuria, 200 mg/day, resides at about the 75th percentile: 25% of normal people are above it.
 But stone formers are perhaps 7-10% or less of the human population.
-Like high blood pressure high urine calcium confers risk, but risk does not always culminate in disease.
+So hypercalciuria raises stone risk, but not everyone gets the stones.